SuhayraAhmed/ResturangGuiden/README.md

 # Restaurangguide – Restaurant Guide System

 Restaurangguide is a web-based restaurant guide system developed for both residents and visitors in Gothenburg.
-The purpose of the project is to make it easy to discover, explore, and read about different restaurants in the city, including both popular and lesser-known places.
+The purpose of the project is to make it easy to discover and explore restaurants in the city, including both popular and lesser-known restaurants.

 Unlike large anonymous review platforms, this system focuses on a more local and personal user experience centered around Gothenburg’s restaurant scene.